designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

  The Collins/Zonal integration will **not** allow for Collins to push payments that have been added **after** the booking date has passed.

-Payments claimed from [Card Authentication](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) should only be taken **after** the booking date has passed (in the case that the customer was a no-show or failed to meet your booking policies).
+Payments claimed from [Collins Card Authentication](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) should only be taken **after** the booking date has passed (in the case that the customer was a no-show or failed to meet your booking policies).

-As such payments claimed by Card Authentication will **not** push to the till.
+As such payments claimed by Card Authentication will **not** push to the till and will need to be manually added to your tills.

 * **Pushing 'Other' Payments**